 Dr. Myslinski has been active in competition policy and regulation for over thirty years.
 Dr. Myslinski served six and a half years in the public sector at the Antitrust Division of the U.S. Department of Justice.
 While there he rose from staff economist to Acting Director of the Division’s Economic Policy Office.
-In 1981, he co-founded Economists Incorporated and currently serves on its Board of Directors.
+In 1981, he co-founded Economists Incorporated.

 Dr. Myslinski has provided competition analysis and advice on numerous mergers involving leading global companies.
 Dr. Myslinski has frequently assisted companies and their counsel in appearances at both the Antitrust Division and the Federal Trade Commission.